TimothyMather/Folklore-Alexa-Skill/README.md

 # Folklore-Alexa-Skill
-Alexa Skill for NLP Project.
+Alexa Skill Role Playing Game developed for Natural Language Processing Project.

 This project was completed by